ShaneHarvey/specifications/source/transactions/transactions.rst

 Drivers MUST raise an error if the user provides or if defaults would result in an unacknowledged writeConcern.
 The Driver Sessions spec disallows using unacknowledged writes in a session.
-The error message MUST contain “transactions do not support unacknowledged write concerns”.
+The error message MUST contain "transactions do not support unacknowledged write concerns".

 readPreference
 ^^^^^^^^^^^^^^